Pouilly-Fuissé

 Vinification

-Vinification, then ageing in barrels (or vats) for 10 months, then another 8 months of vats to perfect its cladding.
+Vinification and ageing in oak barrels (or tanks) for 10 months, then another 8 months of vats to get more freshness and tension.

 Tasting

 This emblematic wine reflects all the diversity of Fuissé's terroir combining the roundness from clay, the delicacy from granitic soil, and the saltiness from limestone.
-Notes of citrus and fresh almond match perfectly with the richness of this solar vintage.
+Notes of citrus and fresh herbs match perfectly in a mineral and pure final.

 Food pairing